There's a knack to it, says John Bidwell

 Q: I had never come up against walked-up snipe until I took a shooting holiday to Ireland in December.
 However I never touched a feather of the little devils.
 What’s the secret to shooting them?
 What was I doing wrong?
 How can I practice?

-With the possible exception of ZZ (helice) targets that fly erratically after leaving the trap, at the time of writing no clay bird yet devised behave in the same way as a snipe flushed off boggy ground by a dog.
+A: With the possible exception of ZZ (helice) targets that fly erratically after leaving the trap, at the time of writing no clay bird has been invented that behaves in the same way as a snipe flushed off boggy ground by a dog.

 The only useful ‘practice’ you can do is to shoot these little birds as often as you can – there’s a definite knack to knocking them down on a reasonably consistent basis.